top of page

 b) Forestry.

 Uganda is home to several forests, including tropical rainforests, montane forests, and woodland forests.
 Some of these notable forests have been gazzeted as forest reserves.
-These forests are not only important for biodiversity conservation but also provide habitat for endangered species like mountain gorillas as well as offering opportunities for eco-tourism and research.

 1. Bwindi Impenetrable Forest: Home to endangered mountain gorillas, Bwindi is a UNESCO World Heritage Site and one of the last remaining habitats of these majestic primates.
 It offers unparalleled gorilla trekking experiences amidst dense vegetation and diverse wildlife.